TheSaminator/starship-fights/plan/campaign-spoilers/notes.md

 * "It's the right thing to do, to repay us for your attacks in 2776" - 0% chance of success
 * "We are the new America, just as America was the new Rome" - 20% chance of success
-* "We share a common foe in the Diadochus Masra Draetsen" - 50% chance of success
 * "Showing Mechyrdia how real men wage war, does that not sound like fun?" - 100% chance of success
+* "We share a common enemy in the Diadochus Masra Draetsen" - 50% chance of success

 NdRC forces will defect and attack the Presidential Moon Base, which you will need to defend